GamesCreed

 The game can become disorientating as it will have you viewing challenges from different angles while having a moving distraction on the other side.
 This would be your partner if you are in multiplayer.
 With the challenges of the storyline, even if you are not perfect, you can still enjoy the music.
 On a more fun note, the environments, level designs, and music are phenomenally done as well.

-From characters to the game setting and level design, the game almost feels like a 3D book of moving colors, pictures with characters and pathways, and challenges being 3D.
+From characters to the game setting and level design, the game almost feels like a 3D book of moving colors, pictures with characters, pathways, and challenges being 3D.
 The background is also blended in quite well, which gives a surprising contrast to Super Crazy Rhythm Castle while giving a unique feel to the game as a whole.

 The music in Super Crazy Rhythm Castle is catchy and makes you want to move with the song and just bust a few moves or a light toe tap.
-The music will more than likely get in your head well after you’ve stopped playing and it’ll definitely leave a good impression.
+The music will more than likely get in your head well after you’ve stopped playing, and it’ll leave a good impression.

 Super Crazy Rhythm Castle, PC, Review, Screenshots, GamesCreed

-Then there are also the beats and sounds to consider and just how much they add to the overall feel of the game.
+Then there are also the beats and sounds to consider, and just how much they add to the overall feel of the game.
 The controls are mapped out quite well, and you’ll still have the option to remap your controls as well.
-This is a nice, user-friendly touch for those who have their own unique configurations.
+This is a nice, user-friendly touch for those who have their unique configurations.

-The game’s storyline has a lot of depth and richness with the plot built around the iconic villain VS protagonist setup.
+The game’s storyline has a lot of depth and richness, with the plot built around the iconic villain VS protagonist setup.
 However, what makes the game more interesting is the bits of information littered around the world and through the characters you meet.

-Not to mention the villain’s general behavior which gives you some extra insight since he will stop at nothing to slow you down or distract you, such as – switching places at random and still having to catch floating coins or doing a sequence of different challenges just to complete the song.
+Not to mention the villain’s general behavior, which gives you some extra insight since he will stop at nothing to slow you down or distract you, such as switching places at random and still having to catch floating coins or doing a sequence of different challenges just to complete the song.

-Granted, our dear ol’ antagonist’s constant need to antagonize you can make the game quite frustrating, this just adds to the overall challenge of Super Crazy Rhythm Castle.
+Granted, our dear ol’ antagonist’s constant need to antagonize you can make the game quite frustrating, which just adds to the overall challenge of Super Crazy Rhythm Castle.
 You’ll find yourself chasing challenges and victories while getting in on that sweet story, because who doesn’t like achievements and accolades?

 Super Crazy Rhythm Castle, PC, Review, Screenshots, GamesCreed